romainletendart/geecxx/README.md

 Optional arguments:
   --key arg              the protection key for the channel --nick arg (=geecxx)   the bot's nickname
+  --use-ssl arg (=0)     use SSL to communicate with the IRC server

 Generic options:
   -h [ --help ]          produce help message